 Trendy Soho has undergone something of a regeneration in the past decade.
 What used to be a rather seedy part of the city centre has been transformed into one of liveliest parts of town.

 While it’s still a lively hub, with some of London’s best restaurants and bars, Soho has also welcomed a range of high-end hotels.
+If you’re looking for the best nightlife and you’re asking yourself, where should I stay in London, Soho is your new best friend.

 - Yautcha – Delicious all-day dim sum at affordable prices.